hmxmilohax/rb3-pc/README.md

 <br/>

 # QUICK CONFIGURATION:
-These files are meant for users that want to just start playing with minimal setup.
+These files are meant for people that just want to play with minimal setup.
 It is still strongly suggested that you do [[custom configuration]](https://github.com/carlmylo/rb3-pc/tree/english-win#custom-configuration) to tweak to what's best for your computer.
 **You *MUST* have** [[**Rock Band 3 Deluxe installed**]](https://github.com/hmxmilohax/rock-band-3-deluxe#-installing-on-rpcs3) otherwise these will not work to their full potential.

 To use these, **click on the settings you want to download then extract the ZIP archives in the folder where you extracted RPCS3**.
 It should combine folders automatically if you did it right.
-Players who want to use [[microphones]](https://github.com/carlmylo/rb3-pc/tree/english-win#audio), [[Wired Pro Guitar and USB/MIDI Keyboards]](https://github.com/carlmylo/rb3-pc/tree/english-win#audio), or [[PS3 Mustang guitars or RB3 Keyboards with dongles]](https://github.com/carlmylo/rb3-pc/tree/english-win#audio) will still need to configure those.
+Players who want to use [[microphones]](https://github.com/carlmylo/rb3-pc/tree/english-win#audio), [[Wired Pro Guitar and USB/MIDI Keyboards]](https://github.com/carlmylo/rb3-pc/#io), or [[PS3 Mustang guitars or RB3 Keyboards with dongles]](https://github.com/carlmylo/rb3-pc/#wireless-ps3-mustang-pro-guitar-and-ps3-rock-band-3-keyboard-with-dongle) will still need to configure those.

 * [[Recommended settings]](https://github.com/carlmylo/rb3-pc/raw/english-win/config/customconfig/recommended.zip) - These are the settings used for the recommended specs listed in [requirements](#requirements).
 * [[Minimum settings]](https://github.com/carlmylo/rb3-pc/raw/english-win/config/customconfig/minimum.zip) - These are the settings used for the minimum specs listed in [requirements](#requirements).